Johannesburg

 The Hennops River.
 Photo: Supplied.

 A 40-minute drive from Joburg, and a few kilometres outside of Krugersdorp, lies Kings Kloof Trails, a picturesque farm with a range of trails meandering across the hills.
 The trails gently wind around the hills before swooping down to follow a river through a wooded valley towards a waterfall at the foot of the kloof.
 There are six well-marked and maintained trails to choose from.
-The most popular is the 7km Yellow route which should take you around 75 minutes to complete.
+The most popular is the 7km Yellow route, which should take you about 75 minutes to complete.
 Note that these trails are designed with trail running in mind, so they feature a lot of loops that you might find quite annoying.
-Unless you are on a mission to clock up your steps you might want to consider 'chicken running' some of the more boring loops.
+Unless you are on a mission to clock up your steps, you might want to consider 'chicken running' some of the more boring loops.

-No prior booking is required although it can get busy, so arrive as early as you can.
-Kids Grade R and under enter for free.
-Water and energy drinks/snacks are allowed on trails but no other food or beverage is allowed – these are available from the restaurant and take-away section.
+No prior booking is required, although it can get busy, so arrive as early as you can.
+Kids in Grade R and under enter for free.
+Water and energy drinks/snacks are allowed on trails, but no other food or beverage is allowed – these are available from the restaurant and take-away section.
 No private picnics allowed (picnic spots can be pre-arranged and baskets paid for upfront).
 No pets allowed.
 Sat, Sun and public holidays from 06:00 – 15:00; entrance along the N14 (extension of Hendrik Potgieter, Muldersdrift).

 The waterfall at Kings Kloof.
 Photo: Supplied.